How to Build and Query Vector Indexes

 doc_id = len(self.documents) + i

-# Store document
+# Store the document text in the KV store

 self.documents.append(doc)

-all_embeddings = np.array(embeddings)
+all_embeddings = np.asarray(embeddings, dtype=np.float32)

 def search(self, query: str, k: int = 5) -> list[dict]: